marius-m/mmblog-content/md/5Tinkering/Merge-bg-grid-adapter.md

 # Using different backgrounds (success 🙌)

 In some sense, this seems a bit counterintuitive and a more complicated solution than it should be.
 And I still think *this is the case*.
-However, I did manage to get a working solution and I&rsquo;m pretty happy about it.
+However, I did manage to get a working solution, and I&rsquo;m pretty happy about it.
 At least for now.

 ## The trick